MuhammadMoiz200099/Cystals-test-backend/README.md

 # Cystals-test-backend

 Backend test for creating an application do the following task.

-Markup :  * CRUD endpoints for the following database schema(“Account”).
+* CRUD endpoints for the following database schema(“Account”).
 * User login endpoint with email and password authentication.
 * List of accounts endpoint with result limitation through request.

 ## Running Locally